 The hot summer months bring other challenges too – there is virtually no tree cover on the high alpine sections of this track so walking amongst loud fellow hikers is not going to deprive you of wildlife sightings or birdlife.
 Take great care under the hot New Zealand sun, it is unforgiving.
 Use sunscreen liberally and if you can, cover as much of your body in light, breathable layers.
 There are almost no trees to shelter under, you’re very exposed as you pass over the saddle and climb up to Red Crater and the Emerald Lakes.
 If there’s a breeze on a warm day, it’ll feel like a hairdryer and you’ll become dehydrated quickly, so always carry more water than you think you’ll need.
 There is no access to water along the track, so carry enough for the whole day – at least 2 litres per person, and hey, if you don’t drink it all, you might come across someone in trouble who needs it.

 The track conditions in March are much the same as February, although slightly cooler after the scorching hot February days.
 Near the end of March the mornings and late afternoons start to cool off, but the midday temperatures are still what they were in February.

-Our scheduled departure dates for the Tongariro Hiking Tour for the 2020/2021 season can be found here.
+See the full list of scheduled departure dates for the Tongariro Hiking Tour for the 2023/2024 season are live and available for booking now.
 For more information just give Cathy a call on 0800 WALK NZ (0800 925 569) or send an email to [email protected]